Your cookie preferences

 I've just moved in - how do I find out who supplies my gas and electricity?

 If you've just moved to a new property and don't know who your gas or electricity supplier is, it's usually easy to find out.
-The simplest way to find out who supplies your energy is to ask the letting agent, landlord or the previous tenant of your property.
+The simplest way to find out who supplies your energy is to ask the letting agent, landlord or the previous tenant or owner of your property.

 If you've already been living in your property for a while, or if the previous tenant hasn't told their gas or electricity supplier that they're moving on, you may need to contact your local electricity distribution company and the Meter Number Helpline on the numbers above to find out who supplies your electricity and gas.